 What is a serviced office?

 While the latter might try to lock your business in for a year or more, most serviced offices can lend you space for as short a time as a month, a week or even just one day.

 Serviced offices for start-ups and small businesses: Why might you work in one?

-Should you take on a few hires and realise that you need more space to operate comfortably, providers make it simple to upgrade your agreement and move to a bigger area within the building.
+Should you take on a few hires and realise that you need more space to operate comfortably, serviced office providers aim to make it simple to upgrade your agreement and move to a bigger area within their building.

 Similarly, if you need to cut back, many will allow you to downsize as necessary.

-Secondly, the fact that serviced offices come ready to go is a key selling point.
+The fact that serviced offices come ready to go is a key selling point.
 With desks, tech and phone lines already set up, companies can get straight to business with minimal downtime on the day they move in.

 Considering that most start-ups and small businesses can’t afford to miss a single phone call for fear of losing a potential client, this immediacy is certainly reassuring and minimises one of the biggest stresses of an office move.

 After all, getting all the help you can when it comes to answering phones and speaking to clients isn’t to be sniffed at.

 Serviced office perks